-MASTER'S RESEARCH PAPER 696 1-6 credits (Must be repeated for a minimum of six credits.)
-Prerequisite: Graduate standing in Sociolo-gy or permission of instructor.
+MASTER'S RESEARCH PAPER

+(Must be repeated for a minimum of six credits.)
+Prerequisite: Graduate standing in Sociology or permission of instructor.
 Supervised writing of a paper for Master's Research Paper Option.

-697 READINGS IN CONTEMPORARY SOCIOLOGICAL LITERATURE 1-3 credits (May be repeated) Prerequisites: Graduate standing in Sociology, seven credits of sociology, and permission of advisor, instructor, and chair of the department.
+READINGS IN CONTEMPORARY SOCIOLOGICAL LITERATURE

+(May be repeated) Prerequisites: Graduate standing in Sociology, seven credits of sociology, and permission of advisor, instructor, and chair of the department.
 Intensive reading and interpretation of written material in student's chosen field of interest.
 Regular conferences with instructor.